silverstripe/silverstripe-blog/README.md

 for example: mysite/blog/2007/6 would show blog entries for June 2007

 or: mysite/blog/2007 would show blog entries for 2007

+## Setting up MetaWeblog and RSD (Really Simple Discovery)

+MetaWeblogController::$MODERATE_PUBLISHING - indicates whether blog entries posted via the API will need manual approvial via the CMS. (default: false)

+MetaWeblogController::$RESTRICT_POST_TO_OWNER - restrict postings to the user defined as 'owner' in the blog holder (default: false)

 ## Comments and Spam Protection